Namibia Photo Discovery Tour – Overland.

 From here we make for the drive back to the capital Windhoek and the end of our Namibian photo adventure

-Start date TBA June @ 4pm 2021 meet up Vondelhof guest house – Windhoek
+Start date early June @ 4pm 2022 meet up at the Vondelhof guest house – Windhoek

-Ends TBA June @ 6pm in Windhoek ( final night is included )
+Ends early June @ 6pm in Windhoek ( final night is included )

-You may wish to leave at any point on the day of the TBA.
+You may wish to leave at any point on the final day.

-This Namibia Photo Tour is an overland photo adventure that travels from north to south and back to the capital Windhoek by 4 wheel drive vehicle.
-It’s fully equipped with safari roof tents, fridge, water and all the supplies we need to travel overland.
 We will be covering around 3000km over 12 days mostly on gravel roads, some days will have minimal distances and some longer up to 500km.
-You will see the landscape first hand through your own window as we make our way to each location, stopping when we like, where we like..
+You will see the landscape first hand as we make our way to each location, stopping when we like, where we like.

-Accommodation* is a mixture of guest houses, lodges and comfortable roof top safari tents.
+Accommodation* is a mixture of comfortable guest houses, lodges and comfortable roof top safari tents (with thick mattresses and all bedding).

 Windhoek 1 night – single occupancy room